School of Engineering

 Lloyd A. Heneveld

-The Price-Heneveld practice was founded in 1952 by Peter P. Price, who believed West Michigan industry deserved the benefit of a world class, locally based intellectual property law firm.
+Price Heneveld's practice was founded in 1952 by Peter P. Price, who believed West Michigan industry deserved the benefit of a world-class, locally-based intellectual property law firm.
 Price, a former Boeing aircraft engineer and a graduate of the University of Michigan Law School, was joined three years later by Lloyd A. Heneveld, a graduate of the University of Michigan and George Washington University Law School.

 As the partners built their practice throughout the next decade, their reputation flourished.
 Major corporations from around the United States began turning to the firm with their intellectual property litigation.
 The firm also initiated an active international practice, which has grown with its clients' expanding visions.

-Today, Price, Heneveld, Cooper, DeWitt & Litton represents clients from across the nation and around the world.
+Today, Price Heneveld LLP represents clients from across the nation and around the world.
 The firm is involved in every aspect of intellectual property law, from licensing to litigation.
 Having earned their clients' confidence, they are trusted to provide thorough, insightful work . . . with satisfying results.

 This scholarship is made in memory of Peter Price and Lloyd Heneveld, founders of the firm.